Sanaa-3/ProfMeetCS151/ReadMe.txt

 # Version: 0.2

 # who did what:
-1. Vaishnavi Panchal - HomePage
+1. Vaishnavi Panchal - Saving and Storing of CSV file data
-2. Huy Mai - Define Office Hours Page
+2. Huy Mai -
-3. Sanaa Stanezai - Define Office Hours Page
+3. Sanaa Stanezai -
-3. Andrea Tapia - Define Office Hours Page
+3. Andrea Tapia -

 # Any other instruction that users need to know: